prismskylabs/pycounters/docs/source/tutorial.rst

         server.serve_forever()

 .. note::
-    Reporters only report on demand (when their report() function is called).
-To make them report periodically you must call start_auto_report()
+    To make pycounters periodically output a report you must call start_auto_reporting()

-By default auto reports are generated every 5 minutes (change that by using the seconds parameter of start_auto_report() ).
+By default auto reports are generated every 5 minutes (change that by using the seconds parameter of start_auto_reporting() ).
 After five minutes the reporter will save it's report.
 Here is an example of the contest of /tmp/server.counters.json: ::

     {"requests_time": 0.00039249658584594727, "requests_frequency": 0.014266581369872909}